 Where a case is settled out of court, the issues of costs will generally be agreed upon between the parties.
 The executors or administrators have a duty to protect the estate and to act in the best interests of the beneficiaries.
 They will therefore be required to take action to defend the estate where a claim or dispute arises.

-If the matter goes to court, the judge will generally address the issue of costs when making their judgment.
+If the matter goes to court, the judge will generally address the issue of costs when making their judgement.
 While the party who succeeds will generally have their costs paid by the other side, this is not always the case.

 It should not be assumed that legal costs will be paid out of the estate.
 While this may sometimes happen, it is not always the case.